Air warfare of World War II: Coral Sea and Midway

 By mid-1942, the Japanese Combined Fleet found itself holding a vast area, even though it lacked the aircraft carriers, aircraft, and aircrew to defend it, and the freighters, tankers, and destroyers necessary to sustain it.
 Moreover, Fleet doctrine was incompetent to execute the proposed "barrier" defense.
 Instead, they decided on additional attacks in both the south and central Pacific.
 In the Battle of the Coral Sea, fought between May 4–8, 1942 off the coast of Australia, the opposing fleets never saw one another; it was an air exchange.
-While the Americans had greater losses and arguably a tactical loss (having actually lost one of their carriers), they gained a strategic victory, as Japan cancelled a planned offensive.
-Most critically, the damage to one of the Japanese carriers and the other carrier's airgroup would leave both carriers out of the Battle of Midway, preventing them from them bringing their 144 aircraft (at full strength) to supplement the Japanese carrier force.
+While the Americans had greater losses and arguably a tactical loss (having lost a fleet carrier while sinking a Japanese light carrier), they gained a strategic victory, as Japan cancelled a planned offensive.
+Most critically, the damage to one of the Japanese fleet carriers and the other carrier's airgroup would leave both carriers out of the Battle of Midway, preventing them from them bringing their 144 aircraft (at full strength) to supplement the Japanese carrier force.
 This would allow the American forces to be at near-parity temporarily, setting the stage for the turning point of the Pacific War.